 CAN set up a national office in Berkeley in 1992.
 As the years went by, we kept spreading the message of 420.
-It was still rare enough to be subversive, but widespread enough that 420 was becoming a national rage.
+It was still rare enough to be subversive.

-About nine months after Brad Nowell, the lead singer of Sublime, tragically died in 1996, I received a phone call was from the band’s manager.
+About nine months after Sublime’s lead singer Brad Nowell tragically died in 1996, I received a phone call was from the band’s manager.
 The remaining members of Sublime wanted to perform in San Francisco on 4/20 in 1997 both as a tribute to their fallen bandmate and to launch their new group, the Long Beach Dub Allstars.

 CAN was experienced at organizing marijuana-themed events in San Francisco.
 We’d produced a number of free outdoor events, mostly in Golden Gate Park, the biggest of which, in 1994, featured Fishbone, Total Devastation and Los Marijuanos at the park’s famed bandshell.
 Nearly 30,000 people gathered that day, including Flea and Anthony Kiedis of the Red Hot Chili Peppers, who were in town playing a show.

 I said yes right away to produce the Long Beach Dub Allstars 4/20 show.
-Now we needed a venue, so I called Boots Hughston, who owned the Maritime Hall, San Francisco’s hippie haven.
+Now we needed a venue, so I called Boots Hughston, who owned San Francisco’s hippie haven, the Maritime Hall.
 I remember trying to be discreet about the fact that we wanted to hold a big marijuana event at his venue.
 But when I asked about renting the Hall on April 20, he replied, “Hell yeah!
 That’s 4/20.”

-We held the 4/20 party at Maritime Hall for the next four years, until it closed in 2001.
+We held the 4/20 party at Maritime Hall for the next four years, until the venue closed in 2001.